SurPathHub/Dayong/docs/setup.md

 6. Run `poetry install`.
 This will install the project and its dependencies.

-7. Edit the `config.json` file and edit the values if necessary.
+7. Edit the `config.json` file and its values if necessary.

     The `config.json` file stores public options, settings, properties, configuration, and preferences.